POSH

 What is behind these signs

-That is exactly what makes it effective.
+That is exactly what can make it effective.

 Manipulation often feels safe before it becomes harmful.